mattermost/docs/source/install/self-managed-changelog.md

 ## Release v6.6 - [Feature Release](https://docs.mattermost.com/administration/release-definitions.html#feature-release)

 - **v6.6.1, released **
-  - Fixed an issue with null values in the OAuthApps table's MattermostAppID column, which was introduced in 6.6.0.
+  - Fixed an issue with null values in the OAuthApps table's MattermostAppID column, which was introduced in 6.6.0 [MM-43500](https://mattermost.atlassian.net/browse/MM-43500).
+  - Fixed an issue where the Workspace Optimization dashboard mentioned that the workspace had reached over 100 users, when it only had 16 users [MM-43215](https://mattermost.atlassian.net/browse/MM-43215).
 - **v6.6.0, released 2022-04-16**
   - Original 6.6.0 release